-12. Audited bodies have the primary responsibility for ensuring the proper financial stewardship of public funds, compliance with relevant legislation and establishing effective arrangements for governance, propriety and regularity that enable them to successfully deliver their objectives.

-13. The audit of the Trustee's Annual Report and Accounts does not relieve management or the Audit and Risk Committee as those charged with governance, of their responsibilities.
+- 12. Audited bodies have the primary responsibility for ensuring the proper financial stewardship of public funds, compliance with relevant legislation and establishing effective arrangements for governance, propriety and regularity that enable them to successfully deliver their objectives. - 13.
+The audit of the annual accounts does not relieve management or the Audit Committee, as those charged with governance, of their responsibilities.